 Advantages: Focus on the deployment and management of your applications.
 Achieve faster time-to-value by leveraging a large-scale, flexible, scalable hosting platform with built-in security, high-availability, and disaster recovery solutions.
 Predictable CapEx and OpEx costs.

-Like the above Hosted Public Cloud option, deploying through a Hosted Managed Cloud provides you with the control and autonomy you’re looking for, but your infrastructure and services are maintained through a dedicated provider who has deep, specific experience with SAP’s products, their release levels, upgrades, and dependencies, as well as with common SAP peripheral systems such as Concur, Ariba, and C/4HANA.
+Like the above Hosted Public Cloud option, deploying through a Hosted Managed Cloud provides you with the control and autonomy you’re looking for, but your infrastructure and services are maintained through a dedicated provider who has deep, specific experience with SAP’s products, their release levels, upgrades, and dependencies, as well as with common SAP peripheral systems such as Concur, Ariba, and Customer Experience.

 If your primary driver is agility, and you’d like to test the viability of the cloud for your business, consider this option: